Polay Created DVDs with Ease: The solution most recommended by us [85%]

 WinX DVD Ripper Platinum - An Ultimate Solution to Fix Burned DVD Not Playing [85%]

-- Rip DVDs you created to MP4, AVI, MOV, etc. digital format compatible with DVD player or computer .
+- Rip homemade DVDs to MP4, AVI, MOV, H.264, MPEG, ISO, and other digital formats that compatible with DVD player or computer.

-- Fix scratched or damaged DVDs during DVD copying process.
+- Fix scratches or damages occurred during DVD copying process.

 - No.1 fast DVD ripping speed and high quality thanks to level-3 hardware acceleration, multi-core CPU, hyper-threading tech, and High-Quality Engine.